NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 8.md

 ###### 1
-But Jesus went to the Mount of Olives.An Adulteress Forgiven
+But Jesus went to the Mount of Olives.

+### An Adulteress Forgiven

 ###### 2
 At dawn he went to the temple again, and all the people were coming to him.
 He sat down and began to teach them.